Hypercubers/hypercubing.xyz/docs/puzzles/hemimegaminx.md

 ## Permutations

-The 10 3cs of the hemimegaminx can be placed in any even permutation.
+The 10 3c pieces of the hemimegaminx can be placed in any even permutation.
 Each 4c can be placed in $3!$ orientations, except the last, which can be placed in only $3$ orientations.
-The 15 2cs can be placed in any even permutation, and each one has $2$ orientations, except the last, whose orientation is determined by the other pieces.
+The 15 2c pieces can be placed in any even permutation, and each one has $2$ orientations, except the last, whose orientation is determined by the other pieces.
 Thus, the number of permutations of the puzzle is
 $\left[\frac{10!}{2} \cdot 3!^{9} \cdot 3\right] \cdot \left[\frac{15!}{2} \cdot 2^{14}\right] \approx 5.87 \cdot 10^{29}.$

 ## Physical version